"You've got to be kidding me!" Jasper shouted. "They've gone too far this time! Someone needs to inform the media!"

 Mike smirked.
 "Listen to your wifey, Emmett.
 Won't want you to make a scene in front of all these people."

 Bella looked around at the crowd.
-There were classmates, teachers, and a handful of local residents.
+There were classmates, teachers, and a handful of employees.
 If things turned violent, none of them would take Emmett's side.
 Emmett was the unstable son of the town psychologist.
 He'd been held back for failing grades and suspended yearly for fighting.
 In sharp contrast, Mike was in the running for class valedictorian and the captain of the football team.
 One more win and they'd be heading to the state championship for the first time in over twenty years.
 He could probably stab Emmett and get off with nothing more than a slap on the wrist.
-Like it or not, Emmett was best off let The Newt get away with his crude comments.
+Like it or not, Emmett was best off letting The Newt get away with his crude comments.

 Mr. Hobbs, their guide for the day, clapped his hands twice.
 "Alright, ladies and gentlemen.
 Let's head inside.
 Remember to stay together.
 We wouldn't want a repeat of last year."